xtuml/bridgepoint/doc-bridgepoint/notes/9235_mem_and_2016_issues_ant.md

 5.2.3 Analysis of notes in section 7 (other noteworthy discoveries)
 The items called out here are not part of the issues at hand.

-6. Issues to be addressed
+6. Issues Raised for further investigation
 ----------------
 6.1 [Rename failure caused by reference to a deleted element #9246](https://support.onefact.net/issues/9246)
 6.2 [Graphics errors after element move DEI #9247](https://support.onefact.net/issues/9247)